快猫短视频

 How is radiation therapy given?

-Although liver cancer cells are sensitive to radiation, much care is taken when planning the treatment to avoid damaging normal liver tissue as much as possible.
-Newer radiation techniques, such as stereotactic body radiation therapy (SBRT), help doctors target liver tumors while reducing the radiation to nearby healthy tissues.
-This makes it more effective and reduces side effects.
-SBRT allows treatment to be completed in a short-time compared to EBRT.
-It uses very focused beams of high-dose radiation given on one or a few days.
-Beams are aimed at the tumor from many different angles.
+Newer radiation techniques, such as stereotactic body radiation therapy (SBRT), can help doctors target liver tumors while reducing the radiation to nearby healthy tissues.
+SBRT uses very focused beams of high-dose radiation that are aimed at the tumor from many different angles.
 To focus the radiation precisely, the person is put in a specially designed body frame for each treatment.
-This type of radiation may be used in people with small cancers who are waiting for a liver transplant.
+Because of the higher doses of radiation, SBRT can be given over a shorter time compared to standard radiation therapy, often in 3 to 6 treatments.

 Radioembolization

-As mentioned in Embolization Therapy for Liver Cancer, tumors in the liver can be treated by injecting small radioactive beads into the hepatic artery.
+Some tumors in the liver can be treated by injecting small radioactive beads into the hepatic artery.
 The beads then lodge in the liver near the tumor and give off small amounts of radiation that travel only a short distance.

 Possible side effects of radiation therapy for liver cancer